1. StreamsHub Console overview

 6.7.
 Changing topic configuration

 Change the configuration of a specific topic from the Configuration tab.
-The Configuration tab presents a list of configuration options for the topic.
+The Configuration tab lists the configuration options for the topic.

 The topics are configured directly in the Kafka cluster.